Brinda Somaya: St. Thomas Cathedral

 St. Thomas Cathedral, the oldest Anglican Church in Mumbai was a 298-year structure when Somaya was contacted.
-The Cathedral had a leak on the concrete slab of the flat roof.
+The cathedral had a leak on the concrete slab of the flat roof.
 She did not have many photographs for reference so had to rely on a black and white image of the original roof.
-A Grade-I Heritage Structure was successfully restored for which Somaya lost the UNESCO Asia-Pacific Heritage Award.
+A Grade-I Heritage Structure was successfully restored for which Somaya won the UNESCO Asia-Pacific Heritage Award.